 Reservations described as “non-refundable”, with a check-in date up to May 31st 2021, will have the flexibility to change their stay dates.
 You will be required to submit a change request and will be offered a voucher that can be exchanged for another booking to stay before 31st March 2022.
 In some cases, when you rebook, you may be required to pay a difference in price – should this be required we will clearly advise you at the time of rebooking.
 And, there will be no rebooking fees applied.
 You will be required to book the same hostel in your rebooking, as the one you had originally cancelled.

 Reservations described as “flexible” retain their existing policy, and can be cancelled at no charge up to 24 hours before your scheduled arrival.

-Bookings made from 13th March 2020, with a stay date from 1st May onwards are applicable to our existing policies.
+Bookings made from 13th March 2020, with a check-in date from 1st June onwards are applicable to our existing policies.